Catch wrestling: Origins in Britain, spread and evolution

 When catch wrestling reached the United States in the late 19th and early 20th centuries it became extremely popular with the wrestlers of the carnivals.
 The carnivals' wrestlers challenged the locals as part of the carnival's "athletic show" and the locals had their chance to win a cash reward if they could defeat the carnival's strongman by a pin or a submission.
 Eventually, the carnivals' wrestlers began preparing for the worst kind of unarmed assault and aiming to end the wrestling match with any tough local quickly and decisively via submission.
 A hook was a technical submission which could end a match within seconds.
 As carnival wrestlers travelled, they met with a variety of people, learning and using techniques from various other folk wrestling disciplines, especially Irish collar-and-elbow, many of which were accessible due to a huge influx of immigrants in the United States during this era.

-Catch wrestling contests also became immensely popular in Europe involving the likes of the Indian heavyweight champion Great Gama, Imam Baksh Pahalwan, Gulam, Bulgarian heavyweight champion Dan Kolov, Swiss champion John Lemm, Americans Frank Gotch, Tom Jenkins, Ralph Parcaut, Ad Santel, Ed Lewis, Lou Thesz and Benjamin Roller, Mitsuyo Maeda from Japan, and Georg Hackenschmidt from the Russian Empire (modern-day Estonia).
+Catch wrestling contests also became immensely popular in Europe involving the likes of the Indian heavyweight champion Great Gama, Imam Baksh Pahalwan, Gulam, Bulgarian heavyweight champion Dan Kolov, Swiss champion John Lemm, Americans Frank Gotch, Tom Jenkins, Ralph Parcaut, Ad Santel, Ed Lewis, Lou Thesz and Benjamin Roller, Mitsuyo Maeda from Japan (who is credited to having introduced Judo to the Gracie family), and Georg Hackenschmidt from the Russian Empire (modern-day Estonia).

+In Brazil, Catch wrestling was introduced in the early 20th century and became known locally as Luta Livre Americana, contributing to the development of Luta Livre, a Brazilian submission grappling style developed by Euclydes "Tatu" Hatem in Rio de Janeiro.
+It also directly influenced the creation of Brazilian jiu-jitsu: Japanese judoka Mitsuyo Maeda competed in Western professional wrestling, where he learned catch wrestling, before teaching Carlos Gracie in Judo.
+In addition Carlos, George and Hélio Gracie cross-trained in catch wrestling under Orlando "Dudu" da Silva, a prominent Brazilian catch wrestler.
+Hélio subsequently incorporated elements from catch wrestling into the development of the Gracie family's jiu-jitsu.
+Catch wrestling also influenced the development of Sambo in the Soviet Union, where catch wrestling was known as "free wrestling" (вольная борьба; volnaya borba).
+During the formation of sambo in the 1920s and 1930s, its founders incorporated techniques from free wrestling alongside judo, traditional Soviet and Central Asian wrestling styles, and other grappling systems.
+This contributed to sambo's emphasis on takedowns, pins, and submission holds, including leg locks.